 As an Amazon Associate, I earn from qualifying purchases.

 Dehydrating tomatoes is such a delicious and simple way to preserve this tasty summer crop!
-Learn how to dehydrate tomatoes in a food dehydrator or in the oven.
+This dried tomatoes recipe can be made in a food dehydrator or in the oven.

 I have owned this dehydrator for at least a dozen years, and it has held up beautifully.